 |A database is an amalgamation of related data.||Data warehouse serves as an information system that contains historical and commutative data from one or several sources.|

-|A database is used for recording data||A data warehouse is used for analyzing data.|
+|A database is used for recording data.||A data warehouse is used for analyzing data.|

-|A database is an application-oriented collection of data.||Data Warehouse is the subject-oriented collection of data.|
+|A database is an application-oriented collection of data.||Data warehouse is the subject-oriented collection of data.|

 |A database uses Online Transactional Processing (OLTP).||Data warehouse uses Online Analytical Processing (OLAP).|

-|Database tables and joins are normalized therefore more complicated.||Data Warehouse tables and joins are denormalized hence simpler.|
+|Database tables and joins are normalized, therefore, more complicated.||Data warehouse tables and joins are denormalized, hence simpler.|

 |ER modeling techniques are used for designing.||Data modeling techniques are used for designing.|

-Initiated by Ralph Kimball, the Kimball data model follows a bottom-up approach to data warehouse (DW) architecture design in which data marts are first formed based on the business requirements.
+Initiated by Ralph Kimball, the Kimball data model follows a bottom-up approach to data warehouse architecture design in which data marts are first formed based on the business requirements.

 An important design tool in Ralph Kimball’s data warehouse methodology is the enterprise bus matrix or Kimball bus architecture that vertically records the facts and horizontally records the conformed dimensions.
 The Kimball matrix, which is a part of bus architecture, displays how star schemas are constructed.
 It is used by business management teams as an input to prioritize which row of the Kimball matrix should be implemented first.

-Advantages of Kimball Method
+Advantages of the Kimball Methodology

 Some of the main benefits of the Kimball methodology include:

-- Kimball dimensional modeling is so fast to construct as no normalization is involved, which means swift execution of the initial phase of the data warehousing design process.
+- Kimball dimensional modeling is fast to construct as no normalization is involved, which means swift execution of the initial phase of the data warehousing design process.